Instructional Design & Online Course Support

 5. Demonstrate How To Do Something

-Consider using this type of video, which is actually a capture of your screen, or a combination screen+webcam capture, when you need to demonstrate a process, such as how to perform a calculation in Excel.
+Consider using this type of video, which is actually a capture of your screen, or a combination of screen + webcam capture, when you need to demonstrate a process, such as how to perform a calculation in Excel.

 All you need to make these videos is a webcam and an Internet connection.
 You can capture videos directly in the LMS and post them in announcements, gradebook, and various other areas of your course.